clvrmktg/clvr/content/insights/do-i-still-need-website-2025/index.md

 A website is the foundation of being found online.
 Sure, social media is great for engagement, but people still turn to Google first.

-- **Local search is huge.** In fact, most “near me” searches end in action—whether that's a call, a visit, or a booking.
+- **Local search is huge.** In fact, most “near me" searches end in action—whether that's a call, a visit, or a booking.
 Without a site optimized for local search, you miss those opportunities.
 - **Competition isn't slowing down.** Chances are your competitors already have a website.
 If you don't, you're giving them an easy win.
 - **24/7 availability.** Your website works even when you don't.
 It answers questions, showcases services, and collects leads while you're off the clock.